What should be my night routine?

 Mm, but where do we find the time for the tremendous actions above?

 Next, take a look at what is currently filling your time.
-Which night time activities are not helping you wind down or progress forward?
+Which night time activities are NOT helping you wind down?

 Possibilities may include: